bredelings/BAli-Phy/doc/man/character-properties.md

 The **positive-selection** command reports both model-averaged site support and, when available, support conditioned on `positiveSelectionInModel` being true.
+For an above selection, each column uses the letter with the highest probability of positive selection, conditional on selection being present in the model.
+If that conditional summary is unavailable, it uses the highest overall probability.
-For an above selection, it chooses one representative letter per column using the conditioned probability, then retains the column if either probability for that letter passes the threshold.
-Both sets of statistics therefore describe the same representative.
+The column is retained if either probability for that letter passes the threshold.
+Both summaries refer to that same letter.
 The matching dN/dS statistics do not help choose it.
 The default property is `posSelection`; names ending in `-posSelection` use the corresponding `-dNdS` property when it exists.